 The appetite for fitness trackers may be slowly diminishing as smartwatches start to displace them, but for the time being there’s plenty of juice for Garmin, Fitbit and others to squeeze out of the market.
 The Garmin Vivosmart 4 is Garmin’s latest, a slim fitness tracker that faces up against rivals by trying out some new ideas.

 This is Garmin’s first fitness tracker to offer a pulse oxygen sensor.
 The feature debuted in the Fenix 5X Plus earlier this year with hikers in mind (oxygen saturation decreases with ascent) but here it’s being used as a day-to-day biometric measurement.

 The Vivosmart 4 also marks the debut of Garmin’s Body Battery feature, which measures your body reserves and tells you how much energy you have left, based on a collection of metrics.

-Together they make for an intriguing little device, but the competition is stiffer than ever, especially with the Fitbit Charge 3 now on the scene.
+Together they make for an intriguing little device, but the competition is stiffer than ever, especially with the Fitbit Charge 4 now on the scene with GPS.
 How does the Vivosmart 4 shape up?
 Here’s our verdict.

 Garmin Vivosmart 4: Design and fit

 For a long time Garmin’s been making fitness trackers that are small and comfortable to wear.
 The Vivosmart 4 is no different, with two options to choose from: the small/medium measures 15 x 10.5 x 197 mm and weighs 16.5g; the large is 15 x 10.5 x 223 mm in dimensions and weighs 17.1g.
 So yeah, the Vivosmart 4 is pretty light and, I’ve found, unobtrusive day-to-day and even in bed.